2060-io/credo-ts-indy-vdr-proxy/packages/server/README.md

-# Aries JavaScript Indy VDR Proxy Server
+# Credo Indy VDR Proxy Server

 A server that exposes a REST API to resolve objects in Indy networks.
 It is built in [NestJs](https://github.com/nestjs/nest) and based on [Credo](https://github.com/openwallet-foundation/credo-ts).